msgpack/msgpack-python/README.md

 * Python 2 support

-  * The extension module does not support Python 2 anymore.
+  * The extension module no longer supports Python 2.
     The pure Python implementation (`msgpack.fallback`) is used for Python 2.

-  * msgpack 1.0.6 drops official support of Python 2.7, as pip and GitHub Action (setup-python) no longer support Python 2.7.
+  * msgpack 1.0.6 drops official support of Python 2.7, as pip and GitHub Action "setup-python" no longer supports Python 2.7.

 * Packer

   * Packer uses `use_bin_type=True` by default.
-    Bytes are encoded in bin type in msgpack.
+    Bytes are encoded in the bin type in MessagePack.
   * The `encoding` option is removed.
-UTF-8 is used always.
+UTF-8 is always used.

 * Unpacker

   * Unpacker uses `raw=False` by default.
-It assumes str types are valid UTF-8 string and decode them to Python str (unicode) object.
+It assumes str values are valid UTF-8 strings and decodes them to Python str (Unicode) objects.
   * `encoding` option is removed.
 You can use `raw=True` to support old format (e.g. unpack into bytes, not str).
-  * Default value of `max_buffer_size` is changed from 0 to 100 MiB to avoid DoS attack.
+  * The default value of `max_buffer_size` is changed from 0 to 100 MiB to avoid DoS attacks.
     You need to pass `max_buffer_size=0` if you have large but safe data.
-  * Default value of `strict_map_key` is changed to True to avoid hashdos.
+  * The default value of `strict_map_key` is changed to True to avoid hash DoS.
-    You need to pass `strict_map_key=False` if you have data which contain map keys which type is not bytes or str.
+    You need to pass `strict_map_key=False` if you have data that contain map keys whose type is neither bytes nor str.